-Atari User first launched in UK newsagents in
+Atari User launched in UK newsagents during

 May 1985 and was one of a portfolio of magazines dedicated to popular

 home computers, under the ownership of Derek Meakin.

 Europress Group was formed in 1965, initially publishing magazines

 and newspapers and later diversifying into exhibitions and software